The old model of advertising is broken. Why? Because it’s too crowded out there. As Tony explains at Business Mastery:

 So just why is influencer marketing rising to the top?
 And how do you go about aligning yourself with an effective influencer?
 Here’s what you need to know to effectively leverage influencer marketing for your brand.

-Influencer campaigns are inherently more organic than the more traditional advertisements, primarily because influencers are seen as thought leaders and even as role models.
-By investing time and energy into cultivating their audience and connecting with their following, these influencers have become trusted sources of information.
+Influencer campaigns are inherently more organic than the more traditional advertisements, primarily because influencers are seen as thought leaders and role models.
+By investing time and energy into cultivating their audience and forming instant connections with their followers, these influencers have become trusted sources of information.
 In short, people listen when an influencer promotes your product.
 So when an influencer highlights a product or service, it comes across as a genuine recommendation.
 This level of sincerity is key for digital and mobile-minded marketers, especially when it comes to appealing to younger generations who don’t like to feel like they are being marketed to.
 Customers crave authenticity, and that’s what they get with influencer marketing.

 There’s not one single standard pricing model when it comes to influencer marketing.
 Some influencers will collaborate with your brand simply because it helps them build their brand.
 A vanity URL and some free product or experiences can be offered in lieu of a monetary payment.
 Other influencers will agree to a performance-based pricing model, where the amount you pay is based on the number of clicks and amount of engagement (likes, shares, retweets) your brand earns from their posts.
 And still others will opt for a “flat rate” pricing, where you pay per post or per video.